Morwenn/cpp-sort/README.md

 **cpp-sort** currently requires C++14 support, and only works with g++5 and clang++3.8 or more recent versions of these compilers.
-Future development on the C++14 branch will try to remain compatible with these version.
+Future development on the C++14 branch will try to remain compatible with these versions.
 There is currently no plan to explicitly support other compilers.

 The repository also contains an experimental [C++17 branch](https://github.com/Morwenn/cpp-sort/tree/c++17)